Skip to content

 Type Description

-S1 byte array of decoded characters with the same shape as the input.
+S1 byte array with the same shape/layout as the input.

 Source code in python/seqpro/_encoders.py